-Formal agreements with the authorities are not permitted, with the exception of certain aspects of the project (eg, infrastructural requirements).
+Formal agreements with the authorities are not permitted, with the exception of agreements regarding certain aspects of the project (eg, infrastructural requirements).
 However, informal, non-binding negotiations with the authorities often take place before the building permit application is filed.

 The competent authority must monitor the realisation of the project, and the completed project is subject to formal acceptance proceedings.
 Violations of the permit are subject to sanctions, and the removal of illegal structures may be ordered.

 Depending on the corporate structure of the buyer, including the ultimate beneficial owner or sponsor, newly established Swiss or foreign special purpose vehicles (SPVs) are used by investors to hold real estate assets.
 Foreign SPVs are primarily domiciled in countries that have entered into double taxation treaties with Switzerland, to avoid withholding tax and ease an exit by share deals.
 Foreign SPVs domiciled in offshore jurisdictions are also used.
 Real estate investment funds also commonly invest in Swiss real estate.

 A company with limited liability may be established by natural persons or legal entities.
 This requires a declaration in front of a public notary that the founder(s) is (are) forming such company, laying down the articles of association therein and appointing the governing bodies.
 The company is entered in the commercial register of the place in which it has its seat, and acquires legal personality once it has been registered in the Commercial Registry.